 How does my student get started?

 Begin researching program options and reading information about schools/programs/locations that might be well suited for their goals.
-Attending a Study Abroad 101 – a daily info meeting led by peer advisors – is a great way to learn the basics.
-After this, students should be one-on-one with their designated study abroad advisor to talk in depth about their decision to study abroad.
+Attending a Study Abroad 101 – a daily informational meeting led by UA peer advisors – is a great way to learn the basics.
+After this, students should meet one-on-one with their designated study abroad advisor to talk in depth about their decision to study abroad.

 Why can’t the university give me specific information about my student?